 The American Language and Culture Program

-The American Language and Culture Program (ALCP) serves international students from many different backgrounds who need to develop their English language skills in order to successfully pursue academic studies at the University of Detroit Mercy (UDM).
+The American Language and Culture Program (ALCP) serves international students from many different backgrounds who need to develop their English language skills in order to successfully pursue academic studies at University of Detroit Mercy.
 The ALCP is not a stand-alone intensive English language program, and an I-20 cannot be issued for intensive English language (ESL) instruction.
 International students must be admitted to a degree program.
 Then, if supplemental instruction in the English language is needed alone or with academic coursework, ALCP coursework can be offered.
-Again, international students must apply to and be admitted to a degree program to receive an I-20 from UDM.
+Again, international students must apply to and be admitted to a degree program to receive an I-20 from Detroit Mercy.

-The ALCP provides English-proficiency testing and placement services to newly-arrived UDM nonimmigrant students and offers a structured program of classes in English as a Second Language (ESL) to those who lack sufficient proficiency.
-For almost all Degree Programs, we do not require that you demonstrate English proficiency to be admitted.
-However, undergraduate students applying to a Program in the College of Engineering and Science must submit scores at the time of admission.
-Admissability will be assessed based on academic grades and TOEFL or IELTS scores submitted.
+The ALCP provides English-proficiency testing and placement services to newly-arrived Detroit Mercy nonimmigrant students and offers a structured program of classes in English as a Second Language (ESL) to those who lack sufficient proficiency.
+For almost all degree programs, we do not require that you demonstrate English proficiency to be admitted.
+However, undergraduate students applying to a program in the College of Engineering and Science must submit scores at the time of admission.
+Admissibility will be based on academic grades and TOEFL or IELTS scores submitted.

-College Board's ACCUPLACER test, which UDM uses in place of the TOEFL (Test of English as a Foreign Language), will be administered to first time and transfer students.
-It is a computerized test that students will take at the McNichols campus of UDM.
+College Board's ACCUPLACER test, which Detroit Mercy uses in place of the TOEFL (Test of English as a Foreign Language), will be administered to first-time and transfer students.
+It is a computerized test that students will take at the McNichols Campus.
 Based on test results, students will be assigned accordingly.

 All nonimmigrants in F-1 (student) status (or a dependent status such as H-4 or L-2) must take the test unless they meet one of the following conditions: